01-02 - Foundations - Dig Foundation

 Inner footing strings

 It's useful to also tie strings 40 inches in from the outer footing strings.
-The 40" is two times the 20" that the footing edge is from the center of the wall.
-It's good to attach these strings as it allows you and the digger operator to visualize the width of footing trench you need.
+40" is the width of the footing from the outer edge of the outer Form-a-drain to the outer edge of the inner Form-a-drain ie the edge closest to the center of the building).
+The 40" is also two times the 20" that the footing edge is from the center of the 8" concrete cavity wall.
+It's good to attach these inner strings as it allows you and the digger operator to visualize the width of footing trench you need.
 The inner strings are just a guide rather than a formal reference (the outer strings are the formal reference).

 Strings will be detached or broken constantly

 The reality is that both the outer and inner strings will be in the way when the digger starts digging.
 What's important is that the wood screws in the top of the batter boards stay in place.
 You can unhook the strings from the screws when necessary and when strings get broken you can implement new strings.
 To help the digger operator you can use spray paint on the ground and/or temporary stakes, that you place by being guided by the strings before you unhook them.
+If the digger operator is color blind then it is best to use white spray paint.
 Once in a while you can re-hook the strings to make sure the digging is proceeding well and re-implement temporary stakes as necessary.

 Excavate Footings, then under-slab depth